emoose/OutRun2006Tweaks/README.md

 - Xbox Series impulse triggers are supported and can be tweaked inside INI
 - Horn button can be made functional during normal gameplay, outside of the "honk your horn!" girl requests
 - Allows randomizing the set of highway animations to use, instead of only using the set for the game mode being played
+- In-game HUD can be optionally toggled via bindable keypress

 **Bugfixes:**
 - Prevents save corruption bug when remapping controls with many input devices connected